smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ## Motivation

-In some use cases (like video streaming or big put file) SDL can procude tone (up to gigabyte) of logs in asynchronous mode.
+In some use cases (like video streaming or big put file) SDL can produce a ton (up to 1 gigabyte) of logs in asynchronous mode.
 SDL collects these logs in queue and and writes them to a file system in a separate thread.
 Writing to the file system may require big amount of time (sometimes up to 5 - 10 minutes).